jayangra/AzurePCI3.2/PaaS/Azure Security and Compliance Blueprint - PCI DSS 3.2 PaaS WebApp Overview.md

 Best practices for implementing a secure hybrid network that extends an on-premises network to Azure are [available](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/dmz/secure-vnet-hybrid).

 ### Azure App Service Environment
 The use of ASEs can significantly decrease the customer burden of configuring infrastructure that securely hosts customer assets in a PCI DSS 3.2 compliant manner.
-ASEs offers the following benefits that would otherwise require a customer created solution:
+ASEs offer the following benefits that would otherwise require a customer created solution:

 - Scalability
   - ASEs offer the option for configuring "autoscale" based on load metrics, available budget, or a defined schedule.